4 Steps to Obtaining an SBA Loan

 - Purchase agreement

-SBA loan applications vary by lender, but they typically request basic information about the nature of the business and the intended purpose of the loan.
-SBA loans require the following forms:
+SBA loan applications vary by lender.
+They typically request basic information about the nature of the business and the intended purpose of the loan.
+Most SBA loans require the following forms:

 - This form was required because Mary had hired me to assist with the loan application.
 The form details how much was paid for the services rendered.

-Like any loan process, the SBA loan process is detailed.
-However, over the past decade the ability for lenders to close SBA loans in as few as 30 days is remarkable.
+Last, is the loan application timeline.
+Like any loan process, the SBA loan process is very detailed.
+However, over the past decade, lenders have been able to close SBA loans in as few as 30 days.
+That is remarkable!
 Mary and I were able to secure an SBA loan in 31 days.
-The SBA loan timeline from start to finish looked like the following:

 - Preparation of SBA Application – This included the completion of the above named 4 steps which took approximately a week.

-- Letter of Intent – Upon completion of the application, the lender provided a letter of intent, documenting how much Mary qualified for and terms of the loan.
+- Letter of Intent – Upon completion of the application, the lender provided a letter of intent.
+This documented how much Mary qualified for.
+It also detailed the terms of the loan.
 Mary submitted a signed letter of intent along with a small deposit.

 - Underwriting – The underwriting process varies by business and lender.
-In my experience, underwriting takes between 2 to 3 weeks based on the need for further verification of financials and plans for loan proceeds.
+In my experience, underwriting takes between 2 to 3 weeks.
+It is based on the need for further verification of financials and plans for loan proceeds.
 Mary’s experience with the underwriting process took about two weeks.

-The SBA loan process may seem tedious, but if prepared, the process can be much faster.
-Working with an experienced SBA lender can make this process much easier.
-Because SBA loans represent a government program, small business owners, like Mary, know beforehand how to prepare and secure a loan quickly.
+In conclusion, working with an experienced SBA lender can make this process much easier and faster.
+SBA loans represent a government program.
+This means small business owners know beforehand how to prepare and secure a loan quickly.
+See also, Choosing an SBA Lender.

 With the acquisition of the bookkeeping business, Mary was on her way to building a more sustainable business model.
-My experience with Mary provided a great learning experience about the SBA loan process, but it also gave me a clearer picture of the mission of the SBA – helping small businesses to succeed.
+My experience with Mary provided a great learning experience about the SBA loan process.
+It also gave me a clearer picture of the mission of the SBA – helping small businesses to succeed.

 SBA loans provide a great source of financing for small companies.
 If there is a possibility to grow one’s business with the assistance of an SBA loan, consider and look into an SBA loan.
-If interested, feel free to email me at email@example.com.
-I am happy to be an advisor or answer any questions regarding SBA loans.
+For more information, schedule a free consultation below.
+Peak Business Valuation, business appraiser, would be happy to help.